 How will it work?

-Sessions will run weekly from January – April 2021 with an introductory session in December 2020.
+Sessions will run weekly from January – April 2021.
 The sessions will be approximately one hour in length and will take place on Monday evenings.

 Sessions will take place via Zoom and we expect participants to attend all sessions to get the most out of the programme.